reuk/wayverb/docs_source/boundary.md

 ### Choice of Boundary Technique for the DWM

-The LRS technique was chosen, as it represented the best compromise between memory efficiency, customization and tuning, and realism.
+The LRS technique was chosen, as it represented the best compromise between memory efficiency, customization and tuning, and physically-based behaviour.
 The particular strengths of this model are its performance and tunability, though as mentioned previously it is not physically accurate in many cases.
-That being said, neither of the boundary models considered are particularly realistic, so even for applications where realism is the most important consideration, the LRS model seems to be the most appropriate.
+That being said, neither of the boundary models considered are particularly realistic, so even for applications where physical modelling is the most important consideration, the LRS model seems to be the most appropriate.

 ### LRS Implementation